ahandsomeChineseboy/inet/tutorials/queueing/doc/Demultiplexer.rst

 Demultiplexer
 =============

+..
 This step demonstrates the :ned:`PacketDemultiplexer` module.
 On request, the module pops packets from the provider connected to its input, and forwards it to the collector connected to one of its outputs.

-This step demonstrates the :ned:`PacketDemultiplexer` module.
-The module connects to a provider on its input and multiple collectors on its outputs.
+The :ned:`PacketDemultiplexer` module connects to a passive packet source on its input and multiple active packet sinks on its outputs.
 When one of the collectors requests a packet from the demultiplexer, it pops a packet from the provider and forwards it to the collector.

 In this step, packets are collected periodically (randomly) by several active